 5.22.
 With the exception of retro-reflectors, a lamp even bearing an approval mark is deemed not to be present when it cannot be made to operate by the sole installation of a light source and/or a fuse.

 5.23.
-Lamps approved with light source(s) according to Regulation No. 37, except when such light sources are used as non-replaceable light source(s) as defined in paragraph 2.9.1.2., shall be fitted in a vehicle in such a way that the light source can be correctly replaced without the need for expert assistance and without the need for special tools, other than those provided with the vehicle by the manufacturer.
+Lamps approved with light source(s) according to UN Regulation No. 37, except when such light sources are used as non-replaceable light source(s) as defined in paragraph 2.9.1.2., shall be fitted in a vehicle in such a way that the light source can be correctly replaced without the need for expert assistance and without the need for special tools, other than those provided with the vehicle by the manufacturer.
 The vehicle manufacturer shall provide with the vehicle a detailed description of the procedure for replacement.

 5.23.1.
-In the case where a light source module includes a holder for an approved replaceable light source according to Regulation No. 37, this light source shall be replaceable as required in paragraph 5.23. above.
+In the case where a light source module includes a holder for an approved replaceable light source according to UN Regulation No. 37, this light source shall be replaceable as required in paragraph 5.23. .

 5.24.
 Any temporary fail-safe replacement of the light-signalling function of a rear position lamp is allowed, provided that the replacement function in case of a failure is similar in colour, main intensity and position to the function that has ceased to operate and provided that the replacement device remains operational in its original safety function.
-During replacement, a tell-tale on the dashboard (paragraph 2.3.5. of this Regulation) shall indicate occurrence of a temporary replacement and need for repair.
+During replacement, a tell-tale on the dashboard (paragraph 2.3.5. ) shall indicate occurrence of a temporary replacement and need for repair.

 5.25.
-Where an AFS is fitted, it shall be considered equivalent to a pair of dipped-beam headlamps and, if it provides main-beam function(s), it shall be considered equivalent to a pair of main-beam headlamps.
+Where an AFS is fitted, it shall be considered equivalent to a pair of passing-beam headlamps and, if it provides driving-beam function(s), it shall be considered equivalent to a pair of driving-beam headlamps.

 5.26.
 Rear direction-indicator lamps of category 2b, rear position lamps of category R2 and stop lamps of lamps of category S2 with variable luminous intensity control, which respond simultaneously to one or more of the conditions listed in paragraphs 5.26.1. and 5.26.2., are allowed, provided that: